-Simple breakout board for RN2483/RN2903 LoRa transcieverDesigned by Azzy's Electronics, Ships from United States of America
+Simple breakout board for RN2483/RN2903 LoRa transcieverDesigned by Azzy's Electronics in United States of America

 This breakout board offers an affordable solution for makers working with the popular RN2483 and RN2903 LoRa transceivers from Microchip, widely used for LoRaWAN.
 The layout of this breakout board...Read More…